 Topic related to concerns of peace and/or justice

 Exceptional papers will include constructive ideas in addition to identifying problems and challenges

 The top three papers (including the award-winning paper) will be presented on a panel with a faculty respondent to a University-wide audience on Monday, April 12, 2021, at 4:00 p.m.

 By submitting your paper, you are agreeing to participate in this panel should your paper be chosen as one of the top three.
 You will be notified no later than Monday, April 5, 2021, if your paper is selected for inclusion in the panel.

-This award is given to a graduating senior with a major, concentration or minor in Peace and Justice Education who has maintained academic excellence and made a significant contribution to the effort to further justice and peace during their 4 years at Villanova University.
+This award is given to graduating seniors with a major or minor in Peace and Justice who have maintained academic excellence and made a significant contribution to the effort to further justice and peace during their four years at Villanova University.

-The Center for Peace and Justice Education was pleased to present the 2020 Dorothy Day-Thomas Merton Award to Rachel Huegerich.
+The Center for Peace and Justice Education was pleased to present the 2021 Dorothy Day-Thomas Merton Award to Chloe Benson.

-The Center for Peace and Justice Education was pleased to present the 2020 Dorothy Day-Thomas Merton Award to Colleen Sharp.
-Colleen graduated with a major in Civil Engineering and a minor in Peace and Justice.
+The Center for Peace and Justice Education was pleased to present the 2021 Dorothy Day-Thomas Merton Award to Juliana Cosenza.

 2019: Julie Greenwald & Sarah Harris

 2018: Danielle Bradley & Julia O'Connor